-For off-channel mining applications implementation of the Test 3 Run Boundary was been linked to Section 10-4.429(d) of the Mining Ordinance which requires that off-channel excavations be set-back a minimum of 700 feet from the channel bank, unless an engineering analysis can demonstrate that measures incorporated into the project can ensure that a lesser setback will provide similar protection against channel destabilization.
+For off-channel mining applications, implementation of the Test 3 Run Boundary was been linked to Section 10-4.429(d) of the Mining Ordinance which requires that off-channel excavations be set-back a minimum of 700 feet from the channel bank, unless an engineering analysis can demonstrate that measures incorporated into the project can ensure that a lesser setback will provide similar protection against channel destabilization.
 The minimum setback under the code is 200 feet from the existing channel bank.
 Where a setback of less than 700 feet has been allowed, the County has required the applicant to also implement the Test 3 Run Boundary along the creek frontage of their operation.

 The Test 3 Run Boundary was intended to be a dynamic tool for management of the active creek boundary, that would be updated and modified as appropriate based on data collected in the field and modeling conducted pursuant to the program.
 As the program has been administered over time, the County has allowed for "technical corrections" of the boundary to reflect site-specific conditions and engineering.
-As a part of the 2017 Technical Studies the Test 3 Run Boundary was evaluated based on 2011 creek topography, over 20 years of recent monitoring data, and the results of new two-dimensional hydraulic modeling of Cache Creek.
-The result was an update to the Test 3 Run Boundary called the Channel Form Template (see Figure 4).
+As a part of the 2017 Technical Studies, the Test 3 Run Boundary was evaluated based on 2011 creek topography, over 20 years of recent monitoring data, and the results of new two-dimensional hydraulic modeling of Cache Creek.
+The result was an update to the Test 3 Run Boundary called the Channel Form Template (see Figure 5).
 The Channel Form Template replaces the Test 3 Run Boundary, and provides similar guidance for smoothing abrupt channel width transitions.

-Supplementing these efforts The CCRMP also envisioned would be the provision of a regular flow of surface water in Cache Creek through much of the year.
-While this has not yet been accomplished as of the 20176 plan update, this remains a goal of the plan to be achieved if feasible.
-This would create a more stable low-flow channel that would reinforce the regrading support the goals of the Channel Form Template performed in the Test 3 Run.
+The CCRMP also envisioned the provision of a regular flow of surface water in Cache Creek through much of the year.
+While this has not yet been accomplished as of the 2017 plan update, this remains a goal of the plan to be achieved if feasible.
+This could create a more stable low-flow channel that would support the goals of the Channel Form Template.
 In addition, increased surface flows would accelerate recovery of native vegetation and benefit native species of wildlife, invertebrates, and fish.
 Continued engagement with the YCFCWCD will be undertaken to determine the options for increasing surface flows, especially in warmer times of the year.

-Although commercial in stream mining would be precluded, sand and gravel removal would not be prohibited altogether.
-Cache Creek will continue to be a managed system in order to protect agricultural land, off-channel mining operations, and nearby communities from the effects of floods and erosion.
-Under the CCIP, the County would takes a strong role in providing this management, based on the recommendations of the TAC. a Technical Advisory Committee.
-To reflect this shift in priorities, changes will be required in the operating concepts that currently regulate mining within Cache Creek.
-As discussed earlier, both the theoretical thalweg and the present in channel boundary do not accurately represent existing channel conditions and it is recommended that they be replaced by new standards based on concepts provided in the Technical Studies.
+Cache Creek will continue to be a managed system in order to protect agricultural land, offchannel mining operations, and nearby communities from the effects of floods and erosion.
+Under the CCIP, the County takes a strong role in providing this management, based on the recommendations of the TAC.

-Future in-channel modifications will be limited to the 100-year floodplain and must considertake not only the elevation and slope of the streambed, as well as into account, but the slope of the streambed and the ratio of the width to depth ratio of the channel.
-In-channel work will continue to generally be guided by specific channel slope standards and typical design cross-sections profiles that have been developed for each reach of the creek.
-Since one of the primary goals of the CCRMP is to allow aggradation of the streambed, channel reshaping activities will preserve the upstream and downstream remain six feet above the existing thalweg elevation, unless local channel stability, desired habitat creation, or maintenance of the existing 100-year flood flow capacity requires otherwise.
-In addition, off-channel mining must will have continue to consider the potential for the streambank to move, either through erosion related to the rising bottom elevation of Cache Creek or as a result of channel reshaping according to the Channel Form Template Test 3 Run Boundary or as a result of maintenance extraction of gravel.
+Future in-channel modifications must consider the elevation and slope of the streambed, as well as the width to depth ratio of the channel.
+In-channel work will continue to generally be guided by specific channel slope standards and typical design cross-sections developed for the creek.
+Since one of the primary goals of the CCRMP is to allow aggradation of the streambed, channel reshaping activities will preserve the upstream and downstream existing thalweg elevation, unless local channel stability, desired habitat creation, or flood flow capacity requires otherwise.
+In addition, off-channel mining must continue to consider the potential for the streambank to move, either through erosion related to the rising bottom elevation of Cache Creek or as a result of channel reshaping according to the Channel Form Template or as a result of maintenance extraction of gravel.